mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 * `max_report_comment_size`: The maximum size of the report comment (Default: `1000`).
 * `safe_dm_mentions`: If set to true, only mentions at the beginning of a post will be used to address people in direct messages.
 This is to prevent accidental mentioning of people when talking about them (e.g. "@friend hey i really don't like @enemy").
 Default: `false`.
 * `healthcheck`: If set to true, system data will be shown on ``/api/v1/pleroma/healthcheck``.
-* `remote_post_retention_days`: The default amount of days to retain remote posts when pruning the database.
+* `remote_post_retention_days`: The default number of days to retain remote posts when pruning the database.
 * `user_bio_length`: A user bio maximum length (default: `5000`).
 * `user_name_length`: A user name maximum length (default: `100`).
 * `skip_thread_containment`: Skip filter out broken threads.
 The default is `false`.